parthivrmenon/aws_saa/08b_asg.md

 When rebalancing, Amazon EC2 Auto Scaling launches new instances before terminating the earlier ones.
 This way, rebalancing does not compromise the performance or availability of your application.

-### Capacity Rebalancing
+### Capacity Rebalancing (Spot Instances)
-You can turn on Capacity Rebalancing for your Auto Scaling groups when using Spot Instances.
-This lets Amazon EC2 Auto Scaling attempt to launch a Spot Instance whenever Amazon EC2 reports that a Spot Instance is at an elevated risk of interruption.
+- When using Spot Instances, you can turn on Capacity Rebalancing.
+- This lets Amazon EC2 Auto Scaling attempt to launch a Spot Instance whenever Amazon EC2 reports that a Spot Instance is at an elevated risk of interruption.
 After launching a new instance, it then terminates an earlier instance